Urban Studies BA

 Learning and assessment

-A lot of our teaching takes place outside the classroom: Sheffield is a living laboratory where you’ll have the opportunity to conduct fieldwork and learn from community groups and planning professionals.
-We offer field classes in the UK and Europe, including a core field trip in your second year which is included in your course fees.
-You'll also have the option to spend a part of your degree studying at one of our overseas partner universities.
+We offer field classes in the UK and Europe, typically including a core field trip in your second year.
+You will also have the option to spend a part of your degree studying at one of our overseas partner universities.

 You'll be able to access course-related software such as Geographic Information Systems (GIS) software as well as cutting edge facilities including our virtual reality (VR) studio.